python/cpython/Doc/library/asyncio-task.rst

 Shielding Tasks From Cancellation
 =================================

-.. awaitablefunction:: shield(fut, \*, loop=None)
+.. awaitablefunction:: shield(aw, \*, loop=None)

    Protect an :ref:`awaitable object <asyncio-awaitables>` from being :meth:`cancelled <Task.cancel>`.

-   *fut* can be a coroutine, a Task, or a Future-like object.
-If *fut* is a coroutine it is automatically scheduled as a Task.
+   *aw* can be a coroutine, a Task, or a Future-like object.
+If *aw* is a coroutine it is automatically scheduled as a Task.

    The statement::